 Services in Android systems are of two types:

 1- Started Services

 2- Bound Services

 Unlike the service listed above, in this service, there is a possibility of interaction and communication between the service and the user, and users can communicate with the service and, if necessary, manage and control them.
-In this service, messages are exchanged between users and services, which is the connection and interaction between the user and the services.
+In this service, messages are exchanged between users and services, the connection and interaction between the user and the services.
 It should be noted that this service provides a client-server that can be used to establish communication and interaction between users and services.
-By using the client-server, it is possible for users to send their requests to it and receive the appropriate response in return.
+Using the client-server makes it possible for users to send their requests to it and receive the appropriate response in return.
 The connection between the service and the service component is established using the bindService method, and the connection between them is disconnected using the unbindService method.
-For example, using this service, we can check the status of the song that is being played, or what percentage of the file we download is finished and what percentage remains.
+For example, using this service, we can check the status of the song that is being played, what percentage of the file we download is finished, and what percentage remains.

-Therefore, unlike the previous service, this service can be managed and controlled.
+Therefore, this service can be managed and controlled, unlike the previous service.